Tulsa Community College is Your Pathway to Premier Universities

 The Application Process (for F-1 Visa Students only)- 4 Easy Steps

 Step 1: Apply to TCC

-All students wishing to attend TCC, and those wishing to attend as an F-1 visa student that will receive an I-20, must submit a college application.
-F-1 visa students, and students wanting an F-1 visa must also complete an I-20 application.
+All F-1visa students must submit a college application.
+F-1 visa students and students wanting an F-1 visa must also complete our I-20 application.

 Submit College Application.

 (F-1 visa students only) Complete, Save, and Email I-20 Application.

 If English is not an official language when you graduated high school, you must take an English proficiency test: IELTS, TOEFL IBT, or Duolingo.

 Step 2: Receive I-20 Form